jakey-wan-kenobi/twitter-lister/README.md

 ## A Few More Details

 The listName and listOwner values are the strings that you can grab from Twitter itself.
-For example, if the list owner is @jakeywankenobi, the listName is "jakeywankenobi."
+For example, if the list owner is @jakeywankenobi, the listOwner is "jakeywankenobi."
 If the list is called "awesomelist", that's the string to insert into listOwner.
 See the lib/server.js file itself (the comment block at the top of the file).

 More details on the .env file: create a .env file in the base of your repo, and place the consumer key, consumer secret, access token, and access token secret in there, according to the following format: